Safeguarding Our Children

 The East Riding Safeguarding Children Partnership (ERSCP) has laid down the procedures we follow, and the school has adopted a Child Protection Policy in line with this for the safety of all.
 If you want to know more about our procedures or the policy, please speak to any of the Safeguarding Team.

-To view the Roles & Responsibilities of the Safeguarding Team click HERE
+To meet the Safeguarding Team click HERE

 To view our Child Protection & Safeguarding Contact List click HERE